Alissa White-Gluz

 Alissa White-Gluz (born July 31, 1985) is the frontwoman of the Swedish melodic death metal band "Arch Enemy."
 She was a co-founder of "The Agonist."
 The Canadian musician is renowned for her guttural vocals.

-Alissa began her musical career in 2004 by founding "The Tempest" as lead vocalist and songwriter, which was renamed "The Agonist" in 2007.
-After several successful tours, including with Epica and Simone Simons and Kamelot, she joined Arch Enemy in 2014, replacing Angela Gossow.
+Alissa started her musical career in 2004 when she founded "The Tempest" as lead singer and songwriter, which was renamed "The Agonist" in 2007.
+After several successful tours - including with Epica, Simone Simons and Kamelot - she joined Arch Enemy in 2014, replacing Angela Gossow.

 Alissa has a long history with Kamelot.
-Apart from the mentioned tours, she appeared as a guest vocalist for the band several times, including in the video for "Sacrimony."
+In addition to the aforementioned tours, she has appeared several times as a guest singer with the band - including in the clip for Sacrimony.

-Her performance with Nightwish in 2012 is legendary.
-When their then-frontwoman Anette Olzon fell ill during the US tour, Alissa and [Elize Ryd](http://Elize Ryd), frontwoman of Amaranthe, replaced Anette on stage in Denver.
+Her performance with Nightwish in 2012 is legendary: when their then frontwoman Anette Olzon fell ill at short notice during the US tour, Alissa and Elize Ryd (frontwoman of Amaranthe) replaced Anette on stage in Denver.

-In addition to her musical passion, Alissa White-Gluz consistently stands up as a passionate advocate for environmental and animal protection.
-She follows a vegan lifestyle and identifies with the "Straight Edge" movement, which means she refrains from alcohol, tobacco, drugs, and similar substances.
+In addition to her musical passion, Alissa White-Gluz is a passionate campaigner for environmental and animal protection.
+She follows a vegan diet and feels part of the "Straight Edge" movement.
+This means that she abstains from alcohol, tobacco, drugs, etc.

 Facts